 We make significant efforts to maintain the security and integrity of our product source code and computer systems.
 The risk of a security breach or disruption, particularly through cyber attack or cyber intrusion, including by computer hackers, foreign governments and cyber terrorists, has increased as the number, intensity and sophistication of attempted attacks and intrusions from around the world have increased.
 These threats include identity theft, unauthorized access, DNS attacks, wireless network attacks, viruses and worms, advanced persistent threat (APT), application centric attacks, peer-to-peer attacks, phishing, backdoor trojans and distributed denial of service (DDoS) attacks.
 Any of the foregoing could attack our products and computer systems.
 Despite significant efforts to create security barriers to such programs, it is virtually impossible for us to entirely eliminate this risk.
-Like all software products and computer systems are vulnerable to such cyber attacks.
+Like all software products and computer systems, our software products and computer systems are vulnerable to such cyber attacks.
 The impact of cyber attacks could disrupt the proper functioning of our software products and computer systems, cause errors in the output of our or our customers' work, allow unauthorized access to sensitive, proprietary or confidential information of our company, our customers or the patients that we and our customers serve through our medical solutions.
-Moreover, as we continue to invest in new lines of products and service users.
+Moreover, as we continue to invest in new lines of products and services we are exposed to increased security risks and the potential for unauthorized access to, or improper use of, the information of our product and service users.
 If any of the foregoing were to occur, our reputation may suffer, customers may stop buying our products or services, we could face lawsuits and potential liability, and our results of operations could be adversely affected.